 Center for Industrial Progress (CIP) is a for-profit think-tank seeking to bring about a new industrial revolution.
 We believe that human beings have the untapped potential to radically improve our lives by using technology to improve the planet across a multitude of industries: mining, manufacturing, agriculture, chemistry, and energy.
 Every individual has the potential for a longer, happier, healthier, safer, more comfortable, more meaningful, more opportunity-filled life.
 The keys to a new industrial revolution are a new industrial philosophy, a new industrial policy, and a new approach to communication.

 Eric Dennis, PhD, Senior Fellow

-Eric Dennis, Ph.D., Physics, studied at Caltech, Princeton, and UCSB.
+Eric Dennis, Ph.D., Physics, studied at Caltech, Princeton, and University of California Santa Barbara.
 His graduate work involved the theory of quantum computers and simulating quantum systems.
 Transitioning to quantitative finance, he has built derivatives models on trading desks at Goldman Sachs, Morgan Stanley, and Swiss Reinsurance, where he pioneered a unified, state-of-the-art modeling framework for portfolio credit derivatives.
 He currently works in asset management at a major insurance company.
 His experience in finance, complemented by independent study of monetary economics, provides a unique combination of hands-on knowledge and theoretical insight to assess current macroeconomic issues.
 His interests include questions of central planning, free banking, the use and abuse of mathematical models, and the scientific fundamentals of energy.